lesandie/md-cv/README.md

 * Design and implementation of backend infrastructures with different OSS technologies and tools for CESGA's main services:

-  * *GaleraDB and PostgreSQL/PostGIS/TimescaleDB cluster infrastructure sysadmin/DBA*: due to my strong background in RDBMSs (+1TB storage).
+  * *GaleraDB and PostgreSQL/PostGIS/TimescaleDB cluster infrastructure sysadmin/DBA*: due to my strong background in RDBMSs (nearly 10TB storage).
 Many of CESGA's services (like the ones described next), projects and critical infrastructure (Accounting for HPC resources) share both of these backends:
       * I wrote shell or python scripts to automate some monitorization metrics (Zabbix and Nagios), database backups or sysadmin stuff and sometimes I have to update or add new stuff to them.
       * Also I helped users to model E/R schemas to incorporate their datasets.
       * Tune/rewrite their queries.